evandonovan/remote_block/README.txt

 Module: Remote Block

-Renders blocks on a regionless page so that they may be embedded via an iframe.
+Renders blocks on a regionless page so that they may be embedded via an iframe, or via JSON.

+The module generates an embed code that can be used on other sites.
+It provides a block that generates the embed code for the "My City" page.

 Developed for TechMission by Evan Donovan (evan@evandonovan.org).